YouTubeATP/DSE-Pseudocode-Compiler/README.md

     Output int(A) * int(B)
 ```

 Plain language used in pseudocode **will not be supported**.
-Convert them to Python automatically:
+Convert them to Python manually:
 ```
     X <-- 2
     Y <-- 4